Island Groups of Kiribati

 Updates:

-Cruising through Wikipedia, I found that the Gilbert Islands were an eponym of Thomas Gilbert, not Joseph Gilbert.
+Erratum: the Gilbert Islands were named for Thomas Gilbert, not Joseph Gilbert.

 Country overview: